Sukhvinder Sheoran

 Sh.
 Sukhvinder Sheoran (born 14 July 1985) is the youngest Member of Legislative Assembly of the 13th house of Haryana Vidhan Sabha.
-He contested in the 2014 elections from the constituency Badhra, in Charkhi Dadri district with the ticket of BJP and turned out to be victorious.
+He contested the 2014 elections from the constituency Badhra, in Charkhi Dadri district with the ticket of BJP and turned out to be victorious.
 He has been actively participating in the social work of his district and state since his college days at Punjab University, Chandigarh.
 He belongs to the family of Ch.
 Attar Singh, who was also the youngest minister when he first contested his elections.